GitKraken uses profiles to store your app preferences, current Tabs, and Git config information.

 .gitconfig email address.
 If you change your Gravatar, your GitKraken avatar will update itself.

-To change the image, click the profile button in the top right corner then Edit.
+To change the image, click the profile icon in the top right corner then Manage Profiles followed by Edit Profile.

 You can choose from the list of icons available on the left then click .
 Alternatively, you can set a different email address for this profile if the email address has a different Gravatar image associated to it.